wsalame/hockey-analytics/README.md

 ![current architecture](https://cloud.githubusercontent.com/assets/8709555/25156640/d3bd4530-2469-11e7-8703-0adcd6af6157.png)

 Instead, we want a nice scalable architecture.
-This is what it look like in the future
+This is roughly what it will look like in the future

 ![upcoming architecture](https://cloud.githubusercontent.com/assets/8709555/25156641/d3be62da-2469-11e7-854c-379b8fb5d481.png)